jenkinsci/jira-integration-plugin/README.md

 This plugin integrates Jenkins with [Jira](https://www.atlassian.com/jira) on Server, Data Center and Cloud deployments.

-The integration offers support for public (non-firewalled) and private (behind a firewall) Jenkins servers.
-In this case public means the Jira app can access Jenkins.
-It does not need to be public to the entire human race.
+The integration offers support:
+*   A **Private** Jenkins site, meaning the Jenkins instance is not accessible by the Jira app.
+Either because of a firewall or other network limitations.
+*   A **Public** Jenkins site, meaning the Jenkins instance is accessible by the Jira app for data synchronization.

-> :warning: This plugin does need the Jenkins Integration for Jira app to be installed in for Jira instance which is not a free app.
+> :warning: This plugin does need the [Jenkins Integration for Jira](https://marketplace.atlassian.com/apps/1211376/jenkins-integration-for-jira?tab=overview&hosting=cloud)
-> Go to **Apps > Manage Apps** in Jira, search for "Jenkins Integration for Jira" and install the app.
-After the app is installed it
+> app to be installed in for Jira instance which is not a free app.
+Go to **Apps > Manage Apps** in Jira, search for "Jenkins
-> will help you integrate your Jenkins server with Jira.
+> Integration for Jira" and install the app.
+After the app is installed it will help you integrate your Jenkins server with Jira.

 ## Prerequisites